ashwinvis/ashwinvis.github.io/content/2021-05-16-ternary-operator-in-python.md

 }
 ```

-An advantage is that the syntax is more condensed; but as the downside, one
+An advantage is that the syntax is more condensed; but as a downside, one
 needs to remember which side of the colon `:` assumes the value when the
 condition is `True` and _vice versa_.